2016 CHICAGO PRIZE COMPETITION WINNERS

-CHANGE OF DATE: The Winners Announcement and Exhibition Opening has been postponed to March 8, 2017 at 6:30pm.
-The event will take place at the Chicago Architectural Foundation, 224 S Michigan Ave, Chicago, IL 60604 in the main gallery space on the first floor.
+The winning entries along with a selection of shortlisted submission are on display at the Chicago Architectural Foundation, 224 S Michigan Ave, Chicago, IL 60604 in the main gallery space on the first floor.

-For this year’s Chicago Prize, we are calling for visionary proposals for Chicago’s Lakefront in consideration of the stated issues that imagine and speculate its scape.
+For this year’s Chicago Prize, we had called for visionary proposals for Chicago’s Lakefront in consideration of the stated issues that imagine and speculate its scape.

 Chicago’s Lakefront is a great contribution to the public it serves.
 This metropolitan edge has been defined by its industrial and commercial past, along with its recreational and cultural present.
 Figured through expansion and contraction, both naturally and artificially, its metamorphic transformation empowers the identity of the Lakefront.